scot8/Terraform-CI-CD/README.md

 ## 📦 Project Overview

-This lab demonstrates a full CI/CD pipeline using GitHub Actions to automate testing, security checks, and deployment of Terraform-based Azure infrastructure.
+This project demonstrates a full CI/CD pipeline using GitHub Actions to automate testing, security checks, and deployment of Terraform-based Azure infrastructure.
 It also includes daily drift detection to monitor for out-of-band changes.

 ---